ngolebiewski/art-base-one/readme.md

 4. Connect to db, autogenerate models.py from schema written for sqlite db.
 Using 'artbasetwo.db'
 5. Figuring out FastAPI...(ongoing)
 6. Update schema, then update models.py --> reverse of how it should be done, but I feel invested in the schema as it stands -- along with the view.
 Will swap to model as primary source once switching databses to PostgreSQL
+7. How to run your FastAPI map in dev mode...
+    - `fastapi dev main.py`

 ## TODO:
 - Python script to import CSV of artworks.